IthacaThings/ttn-monitor/README.md

 # Monitoring of The Things Network Gateways

-This script monitors TTN gateways, and sends e-mails when a problem is detected.
+This script monitors TTN gateways, and sends e-mails when a problem is detected, or gateway parameters change.
 It also sends a daily summary of all TTN gateways for which you are listed as an owner.

 # Table of Contents
 1. [Initial Setup](#initial-setup)